Agoric/documentation/main/ertp/guide/README.md

 the `payment` to the `purse`.
 If there's a problem, it throws an error.

 After a successful deposit, ERTP guarantees:
 - The `payment` is deleted from its `issuer`'s records and no longer has any assets associated with it.
-It is *burned*.
 - Its `issuer` no longer recognizes that `payment`.
 - The `purse` contains all digital assets that were in the `payment`.